MartinFombonne/Projects/CourseWork2/Readme.md

 __IV-Requirements__

-First you need to set up the mysql databases that the script will use :
+-First you need to install mysql and to ensure that the service is running (sudo service mysqld start).
+-Then the script Setup.py will be used to create the databases use in the SSE scheme, verify if all the need python modules are installed and finally to stored the credentials to access to the databases.

 *A- DataOwner database definition*

->CREATE DATABASE SID;
+>Definition sse_user :
 >CREATE TABLE sse_user(keyword_id int PRIMARY KEY NOT NULL AUTO_INCREMENT, keyword varchar(255), keyword_numfiles int, keyword_numsearch int)

->mysql> SHOW COLUMNS from sse_TA;

 >| Field | Type| Null | Key | Default | Extra |